deepicqqq/TSA_EXP1B/README.md

 ![image](https://github.com/user-attachments/assets/c05b0246-e203-4888-a127-a61bd1d8ca93)

 ### RESULT:
-Thus we have created the python code for the conversion of non stationary to stationary data on international airline passenger data.
+Thus we have created the python code for the conversion of non stationary to stationary data on DailyDelhi climate test.